hasithperera/RocksatX-WVU/Docs/Update - Hasith.md

 # Things that needs to be figured out

-- [ ] Sounding mode
+- Sounding mode
-	- [ ] RF input and output switching
+	-  RF input and output switching
-	- [ ] RF power amplification components
+	-  RF power amplification components
-	- [x] RF pre amp.
+	-  RF pre amp.
 Nillai has done this and has an ic.
 (Maintain v_peak constraint) ✅ 2024-01-27
-	- [ ] FPGA
+	-  FPGA
-		- [ ] White noise: is this basically a random number generator ?
+		-  White noise: is this basically a random number generator ?
 If that is the case I have a working algorithm.
 But this has a finite repeatability.
 How long should be the seed/sequence\
 ---
-- [ ] LP mode
+-  LP mode
-	- [ ] Power supply.
+	-  Power supply.
 How are we sweeping the voltage.
-	- [ ] Best case we would have +/- 20 V on the ADC.
+	-  Best case we would have +/- 20 V on the ADC.
 Can you work with this ?
-	- [ ] can we build our own ADC
+	-  can we build our own ADC
-	- [ ] How many probes are going to be in there.
+	-  How many probes are going to be in there.
 2 ?
 		- To find How many ADC's we need at a time

 ---

 # Order list

-- [ ] Get a small ethernet switch.
+- Get a small ethernet switch.
 	- Would be good to have since we need to be able to ssh in to the Red-pitaya.
 And our network is limiting to say the least.
+	- [ ] Wifi dongle #task #order